Devshadow-ui/e-commerce-analysis-UrbanCart/docs/SQL_Analysis.md

 # Level 3 — Advanced SQL

-## Q13. [most recent order date for each customer]
+## Q13.
+Most recent order date for each customer

 ### Business Question
-> [For each customer, find their most recent order date and how many days ago that was, relative to the most recent order date in the whole dataset
+> For each customer, find their most recent order date and how many days ago that was, relative to the most recent order date in the whole dataset
-]

 ### SQL Query